nationalarchives/front-end-development-guide/peer-review-checklist.md

 ## Checkpoint 2: Development

-A pull request has been conducted before any code is merged to `develop` and the reviewer is satisfied that all development standards have been met.
+A pull request has been conducted before any code is merged to `develop` and the reviewer is satisfied that all development standards have been met. **Please include a link to the pull request in GitHub within the comments**

 ### Comments from peer reviewer and developer(s)